jeremyreeder/gridscout/docs/index.md

 {:#jeremy}
 Professionally, I'm a corporate security analyst and a retired [bank-vault engineer][safehouse].
-I take an interest in the security of my home and my community, so I make a point of protecting them as well.
-In the past I have volunteered as a firefighter, a home security advisor, and a range safety officer.
+I take an interest in the security of my home and my community, so I try to protect them as well.
+I have volunteered as a firefighter, home security advisor, range safety officer, and community defense analyst.

-You may wish to protect your own home and community.
-I suggest that you work together with others around you who share this goal.
-A group like that may be called an emergency response team, an emergency service, a posse, or a militia.
+To protect your own home and community, you may wish to work together with others who share your goals.
+An emergency response team, search & rescue group, emergency radio service, posse, or militia unit.
-If you're in search of ways to contribute to the defense of your own community, I've got some [ideas][contributing].

 I created GridScout Map™ to help me in my role as a community defense analyst for [my local battalion][battalion] of Idaho's unorganized militia.
 I